On Thursday 11th November, we support Australian veterans and their families. A Defence Force Bugler will play The Last Post.

 We are delighted to announce our collaboration with RSL Defence Care, an organisation dedicated to the welfare of war veterans.

-We will be hosting a small ceremony on Mercantile Walk, between Tower Two and Tower Three, where ‘The Last Post’ will be played, and we’ll be encouraged to observe a minute of silence at 11am on the day.
+We will be hosting a small ceremony on Shipwright Walk, between Tower One and Tower Two, where ‘The Last Post’ will be played, and we’ll be encouraged to observe a minute of silence at 11am on the day.

 More about Remembrance Day

 For those unfamiliar with the origins or meaning of Remembrance Day, it’s a memorial day observed in Commonwealth member states since the end of the First World War to remember members of the armed forces who died in service.
 The Australian War Memorial has published a wonderful description of the day’s history:

 “At 11 am on 11 November 1918 the guns on the Western Front fell silent after more than four years of continuous warfare.
 The allied armies had driven the German invaders back, having inflicted heavy defeats upon them over the preceding four months.
 In November the Germans called for an armistice (suspension of fighting) in order to secure a peace settlement.
 They accepted allied terms that amounted to unconditional surrender."